emacs-helm/helm/index.md

 [Helm Wiki](https://github.com/emacs-helm/helm/wiki)

-Or ask directly on [Helm discussions](https://github.com/emacs-helm/helm/discussions)
+Or ask directly on [Helm discussions](https://github.com/emacs-helm/helm/discussions).

+Do not expect the right answer when you ask on Reddit or similar Forums.

 Cheers,<br>
 The Helm Team